Small Business Saturday set for tomorrow

 By LYNETTE SOWELL

-Tomorrow throughout Copperas Cove, small businesses will be celebrated as the Copperas Cove Chamber of Commerce and more than 45 local businesses take part in Small Business Saturday, held annually the Saturday after Thanksgiving.
+Tomorrow throughout Copperas Cove, small businesses will be celebrated as the Copperas Cove Chamber of Commerce and more than one dozen local businesses take part in Small Business Saturday, held annually the Saturday after Thanksgiving.